 The clicky optical switches on the Razer Huntsman gaming keyboard are unique.
 These are a tactile and clicky variant of the switches found on the Huntsman Tournament Edition.
 They have a short pre-travel distance and low operating force, making them incredibly light and responsive.
-If you like the idea of having optical switches, you can check out the Wooting one , which also allows you to have analog inputs where the input depends on how much force you apply on the key, just like a controller.
+If you like optical switches, you can check out the Wooting one , which also allows you to have analog inputs where the input depends on how much force you apply on the key, just like a controller.

 The overall typing quality of this keyboard is great.
 The switches feel nice to type on and offer good feedback, both tactile and audible.
 Unfortunately, the keycaps wobble a bit and since they're quite easy to actuate, this can lead to more typos.
 The keycaps also feel a bit slippery and the Razer BlackWidow Elite's feel slightly better.
 These switches seem to be better for gaming than typing, but do a good job at both.
 If you want a similar keyboard that provides a better typing experience, check out the Razer BlackWidow Lite.